republique-et-canton-de-geneve/sedex-Message-Handler/README.md

 * [JCE Unlimited Strength Jurisdiction Policy Files for Java 7](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html)
     (see the readme.txt file in the downloaded file for installation instructions into your JDK instance)
 * A working internet connection
 * A computer running Windows.
-We do not offer support for Linux yet.
+No support for Linux is included so far.

 ### Gathering all dependencies